nginformatica/ng-tql/README.md

 ```

 Based on the default value, the name is being inferred as a string, but you could be clear doing `As String` inside it.

+TQL is written with [PegJS](http://pegjs.org/) and open-source under MIT License.